folio-org/docs/content/en/docs/Settings/Settings_orders/Settings_orders.md

 1. Find the Suffix you want to delete and click the **delete icon**.

 2. In the **Delete Suffix** dialog, click **Delete**.
 A confirmation message appears and the Suffix is deleted.

+## Settings > Orders > Inventory interactions > Instance matching

+This setting enables you to disable the default matching on instances.
+If you prefer to disable  instance matching and therefore always create a new instance for a POL, select the checkbox, **Disable instance matching**.

+## Settings > Orders > Inventory interactions > Inventory interaction defaults

+Use this setting to define the default values that will appear in the purchase order line **Create inventory** field depending on the order format: Electronic, Physical, and Other.
+Use the drop down list to select the appropriate default value which will determine the order and inventory interaction when an order is opened:

+*   **Instance, holdings, item.**  Create an instance, holding, and item.
+A location value will also be required on the purchase order line.
+*   **Instance.**  Create an instance only.
+*   **Instance, holdings.** Create an instance and holding.
+A location value will also be required on the purchase order line.
+*   **None.**  No interaction with inventory occurs, nothing is created in Inventory.

+## Settings > Orders > Inventory interactions > Instance status

+## Settings > Orders > Inventory interactions > Instance type

+## Settings > Orders > Inventory interactions > Loan type